internetErik/find-words/README.md

 Examples

 ```
-node ./find-words -d ./files/ -w sfesdf ieifk -e .js .html -i node_modules .git
+node ./find-words -d ./files/ -w TEST WORDS -e .js .html -i node_modules .git -r -c

-this will look in the files directory, only at .js and .html pages, ignoring node_modules and .git
+this will look in the files directory (and all sub directories), only at .js and .html pages, ignoring node_modules and .git
-it will return a list that filters out if 'sfesdf' or 'ieifk' are present.
+it will return a list that filters out if 'TEST' or 'WORDS' are present and will perform checks that are case sensitive.

 ```